 List of partners: Bridgwater & Taunton College (UK), Business Academy Donaustadt (Austria), Helsinki Business College (Helsinki), LGT Pablo Picasso (France) and Giovanni Curmi Higher Secondary School (Malta).

-This project has involved a variety of educational institutions combined with businesses.
-This project aims to create training materials for new Trainer Assessors within the IT sector.
+This project has involved a variety of educational institutions and businesses.
+The project aims to create training materials for new Trainer Assessors within the IT sector.
 Online training resources are being completed and will be piloted with in-company mentors.
-This will then be an online free resource for companies to use.
+This will then be made available online as a free resource for companies to use.

-The VETIT project brings together local authorities, VET providers, and IT SMEs from Denmark, the UK and Greece, as well as sectoral/professional organizations as associated partners, in order to develop new, sustainable cooperation structures on WBL and apprenticeships, through capacity building, the transfer of knowledge and the exchange of practices and experiences.
+The VETIT project brings together local authorities, VET providers, and IT SMEs from Denmark, the UK and Greece, as well as sectoral/professional organizations who work as associated partners.
+It exists in order to develop new, sustainable cooperation structures on WBL and apprenticeships.
+This is achieved through capacity building, the transfer of knowledge and the exchange of practices and experiences.

 Project website: https://vetit-project.eu/site/

 Growmat aims to improve and promote accessible tourism for the elderly whilst simultaneously creating opportunities for entrepreneurs and existing businesses.
 It also helps to create jobs for young people.